mnot/I-D/rfc5988bis/draft.md

 Historically, registered relation types have been identified with a URI {{RFC3986}} by prefixing their names with an application-defined base URI (e.g., see {{atom}}).
-This practice is NOT RECOMMENDED, because the resulting strings will not be considered equivalent to the registered relation types by other processors.
+This practice is NOT RECOMMENDED, because the resulting strings will not be considered equivalent to the registered relation types by other applications.
 Applications that do use such URIs internally MUST NOT use them in link serialisations that do not explicitly accommodate them.

 #### Registering Link Relation Types {#procedure}